 Equipment for the BG3 Halsin Build

-Now let us take a look at some of the equipment choices you can make for Halsin.
-Don’t sweat it if you can’t find certain gear, the build works just fine if you’re missing some pieces.
-This is just a guide to point you in the direction of the best possible gear choices for Halsin in BG3.
+Now, let us take a look at some of the equipment choices you can make for Halsin.
+Don’t worry if you can’t find certain gear; the build works just fine if you’re missing some pieces.
+It’s best to treat this as a wishlist rather than a precise blueprint.
+If you prioritise any items on the list, then go for those that improve your Spell Save DC.

 Usually, we provide an early-game and late-game version of our Equipment recommendations for our BG3 builds.
 However, since you’re unlikely to recruit Halsin until some way into Act II, we’ll jump straight to the late-game gear this time.